e-comas/e-comas.github.io/_posts/2021-09-22-e-comas-is-named-official-amazon-advertising-partner.md

 excerpt: e-Comas is proud to announce it is now an approved member of the Amazon Advertising Partner Network.
 It includes a directory to search for ideal partners.
-thumbnail: /images/uploads/amazonadvertising.png
+thumbnail: /images/uploads/advertising.jpg
-thumbnail_alt: Amazon ads logo
+thumbnail_alt: Amazon ads
+tags:
+  - Advertising
 ---

 e-Comas is proud to announce it is now an approved member of the